You (Staxx song)

-"You" is a 1995 single by British house music studio project Staxx, assembled by producers Simon Thorne and Tom Jones, and featuring British singer Carol Leeming.
+"You" is a song by British house music studio project Staxx, assembled by producers Simon Thorne and Tom Jones, and featuring British singer Carol Leeming.
 This was their second number one on the US Billboard Hot Dance Club Play chart (after 1994's "Joy"), reaching the top spot on July 1, 1995.
 The single peaked at number 50 on the UK Singles Chart.
+It was released by labels Free Spirit, Champion and Columbia Records.